From words to vectors

 Questions

-- What are the most common preprocessing operations and in which contexts should each be used?
+• What are the most common preprocessing operations and what contexts should they be used in?

 Objectives